British Army during the Second World War: 1941

-The British in the Anglo-Iraqi War had to contend with the four infantry divisions of the Royal Iraqi Army (RIrA).
-The war lasted from 2–31 May, with the British forces grouped together in Iraqforce.
+In operations in Arabia, the British in the Anglo-Iraqi War had to contend with the four infantry divisions of the Royal Iraqi Army (RIrA).The campaign lasted from 2–31 May, with the British forces grouped together in Iraqforce.

-The Syria-Lebanon Campaign was the invasion of Vichy French controlled Syria and Lebanon in June–July 1941.
+Concerned that, following Axis capture of Crete, the Levant might be invaded, the British launched the Syria-Lebanon Campaign, an invasion of Vichy French controlled Syria and Lebanon, in June–July 1941.
 The British and Commonwealth forces involved were the British 1st Cavalry Division, British 6th Infantry Division, 7th Australian Division, 1st Free French Division and the 10th Indian Infantry Division.
+The forces assigned were sufficient to topple the Vichy administration and secure the region.

-The Anglo-Soviet invasion of Iran in August–September by British, Dominion and Soviet Union forces was to secure the Iranian oil fields and ensure supply lines in the Persian Corridor.
-The invasion from the South was known as Iraqforce, under the command of General Edward Quinan.
-Iraqforce was made up of the 8th and 10th Indian Infantry Divisions, Indian 2nd Armoured Brigade Group, British 4th Cavalry Brigade and the 21st Indian Infantry Brigade.
+The Anglo-Soviet invasion of Iran in August–September by British, Dominion and Soviet Union forces was then undertaken to secure the Iranian oil fields and ensure supply lines in the Persian Corridor.
+The British element of the invasion force from the South was known as Iraqforce, under the command of General Edward Quinan.
+Iraqforce was made up of the 8th and 10th Indian Infantry Divisions, Indian 2nd Armoured Brigade Group, British 4th Cavalry Brigade and the 21st Indian Infantry Brigade; again, the forces assigned were sufficient to secure British objectives.

-In the South-East Asian theatre, the Battle of Hong Kong began on 8 December 1941, a day after the Japanese attack on Pearl Harbor, which brought the United States into the conflict.
-The British defenders were from the 2nd Battalion, Royal Scots and the 1st Battalion, Middlesex Regiment, with supporting artillery and engineer units.
-The garrison also included British Indian Army battalions, two Canadian Army battalions and the locally raised Hong Kong Chinese Regiment and the Hong Kong Volunteer Defence Corps.
-By the afternoon of 25 December 1941, it was clear that further resistance would be futile and after holding out for 17 days Hong Kong surrendered to the Imperial Japanese Army.
+As 1941 was drawing to an end, in the South-East Asian theatre the Battle of Hong Kong began on 8 December 1941, a day after the Japanese attack on Pearl Harbor (an attack which brought the United States into the conflict).
+The British defenders were from the 2nd Battalion, Royal Scots and the 1st Battalion, Middlesex Regiment, with supporting artillery and engineer units.The garrison also included British Indian Army battalions, two Canadian Army battalions and the locally raised Hong Kong Chinese Regiment and the Hong Kong Volunteer Defence Corps.
+By the afternoon of 25 December 1941, it was clear that further resistance would be futile and after holding out for 17 days, Hong Kong surrendered to the Imperial Japanese Army.

 On the Malay Peninsula the Japanese invasion of Malaya also started on 8 December 1941.
 Lieutenant-General Arthur Percival, General Officer Commanding (GOC) Malaya Command, had nearly 90,000 troops from Britain, India, and Australia.
-During the Malayan Campaign the Japanese advanced 600 mi in 70 days and forced Singapore to surrender in the new year.
+During the Malayan Campaign the Japanese advanced 600 mi in 70 days, isolating Singapore in the process.